yutiansut/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue on ``INSERT`` statements when a table has nested generated columns, so that a given value for such column is validated against the generated value.

 - Fixed an issue on ``UNION`` statements when the ``ORDER BY`` points to literals of the subrelations which resulted in an exception.
   Example query: